 Cub Linux provides a complete Chromebook experience on the hardware of your choice.
 The innovation is quite impressive.
 Cub Linux also runs software from the Ubuntu distro ecosystem.

 When I reviewed the Linux hybrid Ubuntu-based Chromixium distribution in May of last year, I liked it so much that I continued using it on some of my aging hardware.
 I found that it ran super-fast on my new gear, and I now run the new Cub Linux version on that same gear.

 Chromixium’s success apparently hit too close to the real deal for Google.
 Google’s Trademark Enforcement Team politely invited sole developer Rich Jack to change the product’s name to avoid suggesting an affiliation with the Chrome project.
 So the former Chromixium community rebranded the distro as “Cub” Linux — Chromixium + Ubuntu = Cub.

 Cub Linux 1.0, released on July 1, is a replacement for the former Chromixium 1.0.
 It does not disappoint.
 In fact, performance-wise, it picks up where Chromixium left off.
 It has some new features and system updates.
 Cub has expanded into a 64-bit version.

-Plenty of Options Linux is all about exercising options.
+Linux is all about exercising options.
 Cub Linux is a solid example of the way Linux distros can differ from one another.